 I have been baking bread for over thirty years (goodness, writing that makes me feel old) and have tried lots of different techniques and recipes.
 As with all things I want to ‘master’ I stick at them until I can finally feel I have achieved what I was setting out to achieve.
-So, I must admit that sourdough has become quite an obsession over the past six months, with several mistakes along the way.
+So, I must admit that sourdough has become quite an obsession during 2018 and early 2019, with several mistakes along the way.

 Now, much further down the line, I guess I have about an 85% – 95% success rate for most of my loaves – see some of my successful ones here There are many recipes, books and websites telling you how to craft the perfect sourdough loaf, and I have tried several of them with various levels of success, but here is the one which works well for me.
 Elaine also has a great Instagram page which has been so helpful on my sourdough journey.

 AGA: For Aga bakers – I generally cook my sourdough in a Le Creuset/Dutch Oven in my Roasting Oven with the pan on the rack on the floor, with the lid on.
 I give one loaf 40 minutes with the lid on and then 15 minutes with the lid off (45 and 20 if two loaves are in at the same time).